 Additional Tips and Advice

-- Dish soap, such as Dawn or Palmolive, has been effective in removing chocolate stains that are fresh as well as those that are set-in.
+- Dish liquid, such as Dawn or Palmolive, has been effective in removing chocolate stains that are fresh as well as those that are set-in.